holdfenytolvaj/pogi/docs/mappingDatabaseTypes.md

 ### Looks simple, but...
 pg.js doesn't handle well the exception during type conversion.
 If exception is thrown the node process will exit.
 So you can add your converter to pgdb layer if exception is possible.
+Note the 'PgDb' in the function name.

 ```ts
     await pgdb.setPgDbTypeParser('int8', numWithValidation);